Tacony, Philadelphia: Disston moves to Tacony

 In 1872, industrialist Henry Disston, seeing, among other things, easy access to river and railroad, purchased 390 acre in Tacony and moved his growing saw and file manufactory, Disston Saw Works, to Tacony from cramped quarters in Kensington.
 (Henry's brother had earlier purchased vacation property from the Cottage Association.)
 The company became the largest of its kind in the world for a century, employing up to 5,000 workers at one time.
-A Time magazine article claimed in 1940 that 75 percent of the handsaws sold in the U.S. were made by Disston.
+A Time article claimed in 1940 that 75 percent of the handsaws sold in the U.S. were made by Disston.

 West of the railroad, Disston built a paternalistic industrial village which has been the subject of books, academic studies, and Papal and government recognition.
 Disston is still regarded with reverence in the community and his image figures prominently on a large community mural.
 Tacony thrived during the industrial age as national and international firms opened branches there.
 The Tacony Iron Company manufactured the dome of Philadelphia City Hall and the massive statue of William Penn that it supports.

 In 1894, Frank Shuman, inventor of wire glass and a pioneer in solar power twice featured on the cover of Scientific American built a large inventor's compound on Disston Street and there built the first solar-powered steam engine.
 From experiments conducted there, he later developed solar-powered steam turbines to irrigate land in Egypt.